nielsbuus/rackspace_cloudfiles_flusher/readme.md

 It relies on the Fog library and it will use a thread pool to speed things up.

-Before you can start flushing with `flush.rb`, you will need to define a `config.rb` file with your credentials and the bucket you want to clear out.
+Before you can start flushing with `flush.rb`, you will need to define a `config.json` file with your credentials and the buckets you want to clear out.

 After doing that, it's as easy as